parttimenerd/asgct2-demo/README.md

 I propose to

 1. Replace duplicated stack walking code with unified API
-3. Create a new AsyncGetCallTrace extension with Classpath Exception and more information on frames
+3. Create a new AsyncGetCallTrace extension with more information on frames

 ### Unify Stack Walking